Why is it so dangerous?

 What can you do?

 Quitting tobacco is the best way to prevent yourself and others from tobacco smoke exposure.
+If you are being exposed to secondhand smoke please fill out the Secondhand Smoke Complaint form.

 What if you are not ready to quit?